Playing now

 Several factors influence the ideal inventory turnover ratio.

-Different industries have established benchmarks for inventory turnover ratios based on their unique characteristics.
+Different industries have different benchmarks for inventory turnover ratios based on their unique operating criteria.

 Business model